syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Context-Menu.md

 {% endhighlight %}

-Also, it is possible to predict the target on which the right click is made either on the cells or appointments with the use of the event `beforeContextMenuOpen`.
-The below code example shows how to block the display of context menu when right clicked on the cells by setting **args.cancel** as **true**.
+Also, it is possible to predict the target on which the right click is made, either on the cells or appointments with the use of the event `beforeContextMenuOpen`.
+The below code example shows how to block the display of context menu, when right clicked on the cells by setting **args.cancel** as **true**.

 {% highlight html %}